Converting between forms, percentage calculations, and working with ratios.

 A fraction shows a part of something whole.

-Decimal form is useful when you need to compare values quickly or use a calculator.
-The division simply asks how large each fractional part is on the base-10 number system.
+Decimal form is useful for comparisons and calculator work.
+The division asks how large each fractional part is in the base-10 number system.

 To convert a fraction to decimal: Divide the top by the bottom.